vuejs/vue-cli/docs/config/README.md

   // CSS related options
   css: {
+    //
+    // By defualt only files ending with *.modules.[ext] are loaded as
+    // CSS modules.
+Setting this to true enables CSS modules for all style
+    // file types.
+    // This option does not affect *.vue files.
+    modules: false,

     // extract CSS in components into a single CSS file (only in production)
     // can also be an object of options to pass to extract-text-webpack-plugin
     extract: true,